tux234/fleet/handbook/company/communications.md

 - Educate users about security threats positively.
 - We never use fear as a marketing tactic.

-❌ **Don’t** use end punctuation if your list items are sentence fragments, single words, or short phrases:
+❌ **Don't** use end punctuation if your list items are sentence fragments, single words, or short phrases:
 - Policies
 - Enterprise support
 - Self-hosted agent auto-updates

-❌ **Don’t** mix complete sentences with sentence fragments, single words, or short phrases.
+❌ **Don't** mix complete sentences with sentence fragments, single words, or short phrases.
 Consistent formatting makes lists easier to read.

-❌ **Don’t** use commas or semicolons to end bullet points.
+❌ **Don't** use commas or semicolons to end bullet points.

 #### How to capitalize list items